-1. In column (a) the sum of the corporation's distributive share of income or loss from a U.S. or foreign partnership that is included in Part I, line 11;

-2. In column (b) or (c), as applicable, except for amounts described in item 4 below, the sum of all differences, if any, attributable to the corporation's distributive share of income or loss from a U.S. or foreign partnership; and

-3. In column (d), except for amounts described in item 4 below, the sum of all amounts of income, gain, loss, or deduction attributable to the corporation's distributive share of income or loss from a U.S. or foreign partnership (that is, the sum of all amounts reportable on the corporation's Schedule(s) K-1 received from the partnership (if applicable)), without regard to any limitations computed at the partner level (for example, limitations on utilization of charitable contributions, capital losses, and interest expense).
+- 1. In column (a), the sum of the corporation's distributive share of income or loss from a U.S. or foreign partnership that is included on Part I, line 11; - 2.
+In column (b) or (c), as applicable, the sum of all differences, if any, attributable to the corporation's distributive share of income or loss from a U.S. or foreign partnership; and - 3.
+In column (d) the sum of all amounts of income, gain, loss, or deduction attributable to the corporation's distributive share of income or loss from a U.S. or foreign partnership (that is, the sum of all amounts reportable on the corporation's Schedule(s) K-1 received from the partnership (if applicable)), without regard to any limitations computed at the partner level (for example, limitations on utilization of charitable contributions, capital losses, and interest expense).